xola139/node-token-authentication/README.md

 1. Clone the repo: `git clone git@github.com:scotch-io/node-token-authentication`
 2. Install dependencies: `npm install`
-3. Change SECRET in `config.js`
+3. Change SECRET in `config.js`l
 4. Add your own MongoDB database to `config.js`
 5. Start the server: `node server.js`
-6. Create sample user by visiting: `http://localhost:8080/setup`
+6. Create sample user by visiting: http://localhost:8080/setup

 Once everything is set up, we can begin to use our app by creating and verifying tokens.

 ### Getting a Token

 Send a `POST` request to `http://localhost:8080/api/authenticate` with test user parameters as `x-www-form-urlencoded`.

 ```
   {
-    name: 'Nick Cerminara',
+    name: 'usuario',
     password: 'password'
   }
 ```

 ### Verifying a Token and Listing Users

-Send a `GET` request to `http://localhost:8080/api/users` with a header parameter of `x-access-token` and the token.
+- Can use verify with `GET` request to `http://localhost:8080/api/check?token=your_token` with a header parameter of `x-access-token` and the token.

-You can also send the token as a URL parameter: `http://localhost:8080/api/users?token=YOUR_TOKEN_HERE`

-Or you can send the token as a POST parameter of `token`.

-Send a `GET` request to `http://localhost:8080/api/check?token=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJhZG1pbiI6dHJ1ZSwiaWF0IjoxNTMyOTA3OTg5LCJleHAiOjE1MzI5OTQzODl9.NZnVUwPwHWCmxQVPZV7RYpMmmU4Kq5irVcRpDZYO4nk` with a header parameter of `x-access-token` and the token.
+- Send a  `GET` request to get all the register users `http://localhost:8080/api/users` with a header parameter of `x-access-token` and the token .

+- You can also update data user with `POST`  `http://localhost:8080/api/user` assign variables in body and parameter of `token`